andrelandgraf/openimg/docs/api/vite.md

 # openimg-vite

-openimg-vite (Open Image Vite) provides an Vite plugin to transform local image asset imports with `?react` and `?meta` queries into a React component and metadata object, respectively.
+openimg-vite (Open Image Vite) provides an Vite plugin to transform local image asset imports with the `?react` and `?meta` query parameters.

+## Features

+- Transform local image asset imports with the `?react` query into React components that render the `Img` component from openimg/react, setting the `src`, `width`, `height`, and `placeholder` attributes based on the image metadata.
+- Add the `?meta` query to import the metadata of an image, including the width, height, format, src and a base64-encoded preview image.

 ## Installation